 Payment & Fees

-The standard fee for a 60-minute session is $200, and extended sessions are prorated accordingly.
-I generally provide treatment in weekly, two-hour sessions, unless there is clear, clinically-based rationale to provide shorter and/or less frequent sessions.
+The standard fee for a 60-minute session is $230.
+Extended session are prorated accordingly, and rates are the same for in-person and telehealth sessions.
+I generally provide treatment in weekly, 120-minute sessions, unless there is clear, clinically-based rationale to provide shorter and/or less frequent sessions.
 I have found, as have many of the experts with whom I have trained, that longer, more intensive EMDR and CBT therapy sessions are often significantly more efficient and effective than shorter ones.
 Each session requires some attention to managing current life stressors, and longer sessions allow for this to be accomplished along with substantially more focused work toward resolving the primary symptoms of concern.
 My experience has shown me that far more can be accomplished in a briefer period of time through this approach.

 Insurance billing and accounting is handled by Linda Griebel of Griebel Billing.
 You are welcome to contact her directly regarding any insurance related questions.
 Please contact her at the beginning of treatment or any time your insurance changes in order to verify the extent and specifications of your coverage.
 Insurance companies generally do not send this therapist the Explanation of Benefits for processed claims, so you are also encouraged to monitor the paperwork you receive from your insurance closely and contact Linda if anything appears amiss.
 Linda can be reached at (619) 224-6343 or firstname.lastname@example.org.